cchapman31/cchapman31.github.io/README.md

 Roles live in the **Roles** tab of the spreadsheet (this replaced the old `Admins` tab).

-## Baseballs (Home Run Awards)

-Baseballs are separate from CIA Bucks.
-Bucks are the wheel currency and sit in a member's bank balance; baseballs are an award an admin grants by hand on the **Transactions** page or the **Award baseballs** panel on the Admin page.
-They show up as outline icons on the member's bank slip, and every completed set of 3 is boxed together to show it's a full
+## Awards: baseballs and MVP

+Two separate hand-granted honors sit on the member's bank slip, both distinct from CIA Bucks (which are the wheel currency in their bank balance):

+- **Baseballs (Home Run Awards)** — shown as baseball icons, grouped in threes with each completed trio boxed together.
+Every 3 baseballs is $2,500 toward an experience.
+- **MVP awards** — shown as trophy icons.
+Each MVP is worth $300 toward an experience.

-$2,500 award.
-Baseballs never touch the bucks balance; the $2,500 is honoured however you decide to honour it.
+Admins grant either one by hand from the **Award baseballs** / **Award MVP** panels on the Admin page, or from the **Transactions** page.
+Neither touches the bucks balance; the dollar values are honoured however you decide to honour them.

 ## Earning spins